Please check this page each week for updates and announcements.

 All students should attend assigned lab each week.
 If you fail to attend one of the listed experiments in your schedule you cannot pass this course.

 All students should prepare in advance for each lab experiment.
-In addition to lab manual, learning materials will be posted in LIVE D2L (use your Wilkes username and password, select CHM 113 D1 x 117 D1 course).
+In addition to lab manual, learning materials will be posted in LIVE D2L (use your Wilkes username and password, then select CHM 113 INA).
 Your progress will be monitored and evaluated.
-If you cannot find the course (CHM 113 D1 x 117 D1) in LIVE D2L, it means that you are not registered for the Disscussion (CHM 113 D1 or CHM 117 D1).
+If you cannot find the CHM 113 INA in LIVE D2L, it means that you are not registered for the online Disscussion (CHM 113 INA).

 This is the schedule of lab experiments.
 If there will be changes, the schedule will be adjusted to reflect those changes.

-Note the rotation of labs during the weeks of November 3-7 and November 10-14.
-More info will be provided soon.
-Plan your lab preparations in advance.
+Note the rotation of labs during the weeks of November 9-13 and November 16-20.

 This is a tentative schedule: